 Memorable resumes take time to create and can involve hours of rewrites.
 It requires carefully researching the company and the specific job requirements so that your resume matches the job description.
 Your writing style, tone, and list of skills should all be adapted to fit the role.
 It should also have a pleasant visual appearance and a professional tone.

 The only way for a company to gauge whether or not you are a good candidate for their job opening is by first looking at your resume.
-With only seconds to do so, it’s important that you spend the time creating the most eye-catching resume possible.
+With only seconds to do so, you must spend the time creating the most eye-catching resume possible.

 7 Benefits of a Digitized Resume With QR Codes